Justus Frantz: Controversies

-In February 2023, Frantz was one of the initial signers of a petition calling for an end to military support to Ukraine in the wake of the 2022 Russian invasion of Ukraine.
-Later that year, Frantz also participated as a judge in the 2023 International Tchaikovsky Competition despite a broader boycott by other musicians and judges amidst the invasion.
+Frantz came under criticism after justifying the Russian annexation of Crimea in 2014, calling it "making amends for historical wrongdoing" and labeling himself a Putinversteher (literally: "Putin understander").
+He repeatedly criticized the sanctions imposed on Russia, referring to Russian President Vladimir Putin as a "cultivated man".
+In February 2023, Frantz was one of the initial signers of the Manifest für Frieden, calling for an end to German military support to Ukraine in the wake of the 2022 Russian invasion.
+Later that year, Frantz also participated as a judge in the 2023 International Tchaikovsky Competition, despite a broader boycott by other musicians and judges amidst the invasion.

-In 2024, he celebrated his 80th birthday in St. Petersburg, where he performed alongside Valery Gergiev.
+In 2024, Frantz celebrated his 80th birthday in St. Petersburg, where he performed alongside Valery Gergiev.

-In November 2025, Justus Frantz has been awarded the Order of Friendship in Russia.
-Frantz traveled to Moscow for the award ceremony and got the order from Putin.
+In November 2025, Frantz was awarded the Russian Order of Friendship.
+He traveled to Moscow for the award ceremony and received the order from Putin.